-First, teaching staff is highly motivated and shows clear ownership over the programs and the courses.
+First, teaching staff is highly motivated and shows clear ownership over the program and the courses.
 However, the team is quite junior and there is a need to recruit additional staff members.
 Currently, teaching load and administrative load are very high, leaving almost no time for research.
 The EEC strongly recommends to give priority to the enhance opportunities for research and career development, which will also strengthen the teaching-research nexus.

-Second, across the programs and courses, the EEC feels that student assessment too heavily relies on final exams.
-The EEC recommends for all programs a stronger focus on formative assessment and less emphasis on the final exams.
+Second, the EEC feels that student assessment too heavily relies on final exams.
+The EEC recommends a stronger focus on formative assessment and less emphasis on the final exams.